 - 1. It is expected that most Master's students will complete the requirements for the degree in one and one-half to two and one-half calendar years.
 Students with deficiencies in mathematics and/or physical science, or departmental undergraduate core courses may take up to three (3) years to complete their programs. - 2.
 The maximum allowable time for completion of requirements for the Master's degree is four (4) years.
-Students who do not finish within four years must file a written request with the Graduate Committee to be allowed to continue in the graduate program. - 3.
-At least one-half of the total credit hours used to satisfy degree requirements must be earned in residence on the Purdue campus where the degree is to be granted.
+Students who do not finish within four years must file a written request with the Graduate Committee to be allowed to continue in the graduate program.

+- 3. At least one-half of the total credit hours used to satisfy degree requirements must be earned in residence on the Purdue campus where the degree is to be granted.
 At least 30 total credit hours are required. - 4.
 Maximum credit loads (academic course credit and research credit) are established by the University Graduate School.
-A normal, full-time load for a graduate student is 9 to 18 credit hours per semester (9 credits during the summer). - 5.
+Graduate registration should reflect the student's academic activity as accurately as possible.
+In fulfilling degree requirements, a normal, full-time load for a graduate student is a minimum of 8 to a maximum of 18 credit hours per semester; a maximum of 15 for those who are awarded a TA (minimum of 6 to a maximum of 9 credits during the summer). - 5.
 A student in a Master's program is expected to maintain a minimum cumulative GPA of 3.0/4.0.
 Failure to do so will result in the student being identified as "LOW" in academic standing by the University Graduate School.
 Students so identified will not be awarded a degree.
-A student remaining in "LOW" academic standing for three (3) consecutive semesters will be notified by the EAS Graduate Committee to terminate their program.

-- 6. All Master's students are required to register for 1 semester of EAS 691 (seminar course).
+A student remaining in "LOW" academic standing for three (3) consecutive semesters will be notified by the EAPS Graduate Committee to terminate their program. - 6.
+All Master's students are required to register for one (1) semester of EAPS 691 (seminar course).
 Student must attend and write a brief summary of at least seven (7) seminars attended per semester. - 7.
 It is required that each Master's student will present a seminar, based on his/her thesis research, to the faculty, graduate students and other interested individuals. - 8.
 Research in absentia is not allowed. - 9.
 For the semester in which the degree is to be awarded, domestic students must be registered for a minimum of one hour of research credit.
 International students must be registered for a minimum of nine hours of research credit unless excused by the University Graduate School.